aaronpeters/hillpsychiatry.nl/posts/ev-certificate-performance-lite.md

 Extended Validation (EV) certificates are a bad choice for web performance.
 They have a much bigger negative impact on website speed and reliability than Domain Validation (DV) and Organization Validation (OV) certificates.
-The EV certificate significantly increases the time it takes to secure the connection between browser and server therefore extends how long users stare at a blank screen, waiting for the page to start rendering.
+The EV certificate significantly increases the time it takes to secure the connection between browser and server and therefore extends how long users stare at a blank screen, waiting for the page to start rendering.
 Perhaps more importantly, using an EV certificate means the reliability of your website depends on your Certificate Authority's infrastructure: if the CA's server is down, your site is down.

 Want to see just one image to know EV certificates are bad for performance?

 <img loading="lazy" class="responsive-ugh" src="/static/img/ev-cert-oscp-stapled-chrome-fail.jpg" width="423" height="600" alt="EV Certificate with OCSP Staple - Recovation Check Fail in Chrome">

 That is what Chrome users see when visiting a website that uses an OCSP stapled EV certificate and the Certificate Authority's server (the OCSP responder) is down.
-That's right, **OCSP stapling does not help at all with EV certs**.
+That's right, **OCSP stapling is pretty much useless with EV certificates**.

 <div class="notice-msg info">
   <a href="https://en.wikipedia.org/wiki/OCSP_stapling">OCSP stapling</a> allows the presenter of the certificate (the server) to check with the CA if the certificate has been revoked and then add ("staple") this information to the certificate.
-Consequently, the browser can skip the revocation status check.
+Consequently, the browser may skip the revocation status check.
 </div>

 Let's dive into the world of DV/OV and EV certificates, online revocation status checks and OCSP stapling and find out how Chrome and Firefox behave in case the CA's server responds quickly, or not at all.